freedomofpress/securedrop/docs/yubikey_setup.rst

 When adding new users, a SecureDrop admin will need the **Secret Key** value described above.
 She will enter it after selecting the **I'm Using a YubiKey** option while :ref:`adding users
 <Adding Users>`.
-The new user will then have to verify their YubiKey before being added to the system.
-This means that the new user and the admin should be physically proximal for this process.
+The new user will then have to verify their YubiKey before
+being added to the system.
+This means that the new user and the admin should be physically present for this process.

 Using Your YubiKey
 ------------------